Our Team

 Carmen Goers

-Goers is a wife, mother of 4 daughters and grandmother for 4.
-She has been in the financial services industry for 25+ years and values the impact that non-profits and social service agency bring to the community.
-As a community volunteer, she has served in many areas to be an advocate for community members whose voices have not been heard.
-She enjoys family time and travel, when she’s not serving she’s planning family vacations.
+• Goers is a mother of 4 daughters and grandmother of 4.
+She has been in the financial services industry for 25+ years and values the impact that non-profits and social service agencies bring to the community.
+As a community volunteer, she has served in various capacities to advocate for community members whose voices have not been heard.
+She enjoys family time and travel.
+When she’s not serving, she’s planning family vacations.

 Natasha Johnson